 Currently, Theresa May is the Prime Minister, however, as of June 7 she resigned as leader of the Conservative Party.
 Currently, there is an ongoing contest to decide who will be the party leader and consequently the new prime minister.
 As of the time of this analysis, there is an ongoing contest within the party, with Boris Johnson being the front runner against Secretary of State Jeremy Hunt.
 The winner will become the next Conservative leader and prime minister by the end of July 2019.

-A factual search reveals they that neither source has failed a fact check.
+A factual search reveals that neither source has failed a fact check.

-Overall, we rate The Times and Sunday Times Right-Center biased based on story selection and editorial positions that favors the right and High for factual reporting due to a clean fact check record.
-(7/19/2016) Updated (M. Huitsing 6/22/2019)
+Overall, we rate The Times and Sunday Times Right-Center biased based on story selection and editorial positions that favor the right and High for factual reporting due to a clean fact check record.
+(7/19/2016) Updated (M. Huitsing 01/17/2021)